-It’s a shame that Road Rash II remains so brutally hard.
+Road Rash II remains brutally hard.
 It’s just fortunate again that casually repeating the easy levels and smashing in people’s faces with weapons will be enough fun for most players.

 Speaking of fun; let’s not forget the cheat code that grants you the hidden “Wild Thing 2000” motorcycle.
 This awesome black bike has unlimited nitros, godlike speed, and whilst it’s not a smooth ride, crashing into things becomes silly fun thanks to the extreme hangtime your airborne rasher gets whenever they collide with something.

 So even though Road Rash II doesn’t introduce much new content, its beloved status still feels well-deserved.
 Its wonderful 2-player mode was the key ingredient that made this arguably the best entry in its vaunted series.